erjonh-dev/Portfolio/README.md

 # Personal Portfolio

-This is my personal portfolio website built using **React**, **Vite**, and **Tailwind CSS**.
-It showcases my web development projects, skills, experience, and includes contact information.
-The website is fully responsive and supports dark mode.
+This is my personal portfolio website built with React, Vite, and Tailwind CSS.
+It showcases my web development projects, skills, and contact information.
+The website is fully responsive.

 ## Technologies Used